sboparen/tis100/puzzles/README.md

 Puzzles which abuse behaviour specific to the game's implementation.
 I believe that each of these puzzles has a valid implementation on which it is unsolvable.

+**UPDATE:**
+The intended solution to EVERETT CALIBRATOR stopped working when testing behaviour was improved in the final version of TIS-100.
+This is a good thing!
+However, if you want to try the puzzle as it was originally intended, the version here has been modified to make all of the fixed test cases the same.